iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Closedness Preserving Operations on Sets.md

 Certain operations on subsets of $\mathbb E$ preserves the closedness of sets.
 However, it can be counter intuitive and there exists some very interesting counter examples to seemingly correct statement.

-#TODO: Follows Dimistri's notes and fill this in.
+#UNFINISHED: Follows Dimistri's notes and fill this in.